East Regional Library is currently closed due to ongoing HVAC issues.

 Main Library (Main Children's Programming Room)

 Do you have a little one that’s just beginning to read?
-This program is for them!
-In this six – week series we will practice reading and writing constant-vowel-constant pattern words.
-Each week we will cover a different vowel sound....
+These sessions are for them!
+In this six – week series we will help participants develop basic phonics skills. ...

 Ages: Elementary School, Kindergarten, DPS